PASSENGER RIGHTS IN CAR ACCIDENT – MN LAWYER

 CAN A PASSENGER IN A CAR ACCIDENT SUE THE DRIVER OR SUE THE OTHER VEHICLE’S INSURANCE FOR INJURIES?

-In addition to No-Fault Coverage, you will also be entitled to compensation from the insurance for the owner and driver of the car that was at fault in causing the accident.
+In addition to No-Fault Coverage, you will also be entitled to compensation from the insurance for the owner and driver of the car that was at fault in causing the accident, even if it was the driver of your car at fault and even if you are related to the driver.
 This additional compensation is for medical bills beyond the No-Fault coverage, additional wage loss, future medical bills and lost wages, and pain and suffering.
 Even if you are a passenger in a car driven by your mother or father, or the driver is your husband or wife, or other relative, their auto insurance will compensate you if the car accident was their fault.
 This is true even if you live with them at the time of the crash.
-This does not necessarily mean you will have to sue the driver of the car, our auto accident attorneys often settle cases with the insurance company without the need for a lawsuit.
+This does not necessarily mean you will have to sue the driver of the car – our auto accident attorneys often settle cases with the insurance company without the need for a lawsuit.
 If you are a passenger on a motorcycle, you have rights as well.
 There are some limitations on when and how you can bring a claim for compensation, but when you call our office, an experienced car accident lawyer will explain the MN legal requirements to you.
-Motorcycle passengers injured in accidents can bring a claim against the driver of their bike as well as the car that hit them.
+Motorcycle passengers injured in accidents can bring a claim against the driver of the bike there were on as well as the car that hit them.

 If the car accident was the other driver’s fault but that driver is uninsured, the passenger may have the right to Uninsured benefits from the vehicle they were in, or their own automobile insurance or the insurance of a relative they live with.
 If you were a passenger injured in a car accident in MN, you are welcome to call us and one of our lawyers will provide you with a free consultation and help you determine if you qualify for this type of insurance under Minnesota law.